ovr/ghubber/README.md

 Run it, you will see ;)

-#### Way 3: Run on real device (I didn't use this method for development, and I didn't recommend it)
+#### Way 3: Run on real device (I didn't use this method for development, and I don't recommend it)

-First you should enable Developer menu on Android, read in the Internet or try
+First you should enable Developer menu on Android, Google it or try:

 1. Go to the settings menu, and scroll down to "About phone."
 Tap it.
 2. Scroll down to the bottom again, where you see "Build number."
-(Your build number may vary from ours here.)
+(Your build number may vary from our's here.)
 3. Tap it seven (7) times.
 After the third tap, you'll see a playful dialog that says you're four taps away from being a developer.
 (If only it were that simple, eh?)
 Keep on tapping, and *poof*, you've got the developer settings back.

 ### iOS

-> Attention: Sorry, but for build `iOS` you should have `macOS`
+> Note: Sorry, but for build `iOS` you should have `macOS`

 It's pretty easy, you should install XCode by AppStore :+1: